A Biography of the Doctor

 They eventually make it back to Foreman's yard, where the Doctor is studying the Cold - which has centred itself there - and persuade him to interfere to protect the humans.
 He captures the heart of the Cold and takes it in the TARDIS to Pluto in the far future.
 However, he takes five trips to get there and a more than a dozen to get back, arriving a moment after he left.
 These trips cause something in the TARDIS to break down.

 Notes: This is a prequel to An Unearthly Child.
-Susan says that it feels like they've been in 1963 for five months (p.11), but also says that everywhere feels like that. on page 11 of Time and Relative.
-However, she also says that everywhere they stay feels like they've been there for five months, accounting for her claim in the first episode of An Unearthly Child that her stay on Earth has been "the happiest five months of her life".
-On pages 17 and 30, it looks like she has been there since before Christmas 1962.).
+Susan says that it feels like they've been in 1963 for five months (p.11), but also says that everywhere feels like that (accounting for her claim in the first episode of An Unearthly Child that her stay on Earth has been "the happiest five months of her life".
+It seems that she has been there since before Christmas 1962 (p.
+17, 30).

 The Little Things (Short Trips: A Christmas Treasury) establishes that the TARDIS's chameleon circuit broke before they originally landed in Totter's Lane.
 Since this is a surprise to the Doctor in An Unearthly Child, it seems clear that he didn't leave the ship during the trips he takes here.